fu9ar/sql-ecology/01-sql-basic-queries.md

 > ### Challenge
 >
-> Write a query that
+> Write a query that...

 Saving & Exporting queries